redhat-developer/alizer/docs/public/alizer-spec.md

 ## DevFile detection

-It is also possible to select a devfile from a list of existing devfiles (from a devfile registry or other storage) based on information that Alizer extracts from the source.
+It is possible to select a devfile from a list of devfile metadatas provided by the caller based on information that Alizer extracts from the source.

-If a registry url is fed to Alizer, it will try to download all devfiles from it and select the one which fits best the source, by prioritizing frameworks over tools and languages.
+The CLI, through the registry-support module, also works with URLS.
+If a registry URL is fed to Alizer, it will try to download all devfiles from it and select the one which fits best the source, by prioritizing frameworks over tools and languages.
 For example, if the source is a Java Maven Quarkus project and the devfiles list contains a Quarkus devfile and a Maven one, the Quarkus devfile will be selected.